gohugoio/hugo/content/en/getting-started/configuration-markup.md

 The extensions below, excluding passthrough, are enabled by default.

-Enable the passthrough extension if you include mathematical equations and expressions in your markdown using LaTeX or TeX typesetting syntax.
-See [mathematics in markdown] for details.
+Enable the passthrough extension if you include mathematical equations and expressions in your Markdown using LaTeX or TeX typesetting syntax.
+See [mathematics in Markdown] for details.

-[mathematics in markdown]: content-management/mathematics/
+[mathematics in Markdown]: content-management/mathematics/

 Extension|Documentation
 :--|:--